Doth-J/node-red-contrib-json-logic/README.md

   ]}
 ```

-  The `msg.checkpoints` is an array that keeps track of the rule(s) / operation(s) performed, the evaluated result, the logic node's id, mode and engine id, an optional message and a timestamp for the checkpoint event.
-Each logic node can be configured to append checkpoint event information about the rule(s) /operation(s) done and will push these events into the `msg.checkpoints` array.
+  The `msg.checkpoints` is an array that keeps track of the rule(s) / operation(s) performed, the evaluated result, the node's id, mode and engine id, an optional message and a timestamp for the checkpoint event.
+Each logic and switcher node can be configured to append checkpoint event information about the rule(s) /operation(s) done and will push these events into the `msg.checkpoints` array.

 ## Switcher Node 📅